 What I’ve Learned

 In addition to learning about copyright law and the legal system, this lawsuit has been a personal growth experience for me.
-Rereading those early posts I wrote on this subject, I can feel the righteous indignation of having my work stolen.
-But this has been a brawl, and it was exactly what I needed to teach me these lessons:
+Rereading the early posts I wrote on this subject is hard.
+I still feel the righteous indignation that I felt when I learned someone had stolen my work.
+But this has been a brawl.
+And it has taught me some valuable lessons:

 - Even when you are 100% right, getting resolution can take considerably longer than you (or your attorney) ever imagined.

 - While it’s emotionally painful to walk away, it’s hard to quantify the financial and spiritual costs of confrontation.

 - Carrying negative energy is exhausting and affects everyone around you.